Barclaycard Debt Collection Agency – Should You Pay?

 Debt payment options

 You might be able to secure a debt consolidation loan to help you repay what you owe.
 Essentially, this is one loan with a lower interest rate that you use to pay back your creditors.
 From here, you can make a smaller monthly repayment.
-A debt management plan could also help.
+A debt management plan is antother popular way to approach your debts and could also help.

 Debt charities and advice